LumIT-Automation/dev-setup/readme.md

 First development run:
     Once all nodes are created and running,

- 1. browse to https://10.0.111.10/ to load the web GUI (it's located at the reverse proxy entry point URL);
-            - use the superadmin login, admin@automation.local/password;
+ 1. browse to https://10.0.111.10/ to load the web GUI (it's located at the reverse proxy entry point URL); use the superadmin login, admin@automation.local/password;

-            - via the
+ 2. via GUI:

- 2. GUI you can:

     a) connect the platform to the appliances' assets (save their login information and check that the platform is able to fetch data with the superadmin user),

     b) create the RBAC permissions on the assets: grant permissions to the authentication groups (the model is role to group on appliance's asset/"container", where a role is a collection of privileges).
 This way, you'll be able to login with any other user defined (see directory-users.txt), who will be granted the permissions you set for them.
 For example use the AD group cn=groupAdmin,cn=users,dc=lab,dc=local (which correspond to the user userAdmin).
  4. All these actions can be of course directly performed via the api-* nodes' API (first get a JWT tokwn from the Single Sign On node).

 A Postman collection in saved within any api-* project and within aaa (the Single Sign On, otherwise called sso) in order to directly insist upon each producer node.
 For postman, save the JWT token in the environment before doing any REST call.
 JWT validity expires in one day.